Federal False Claims Act

 The False Claims Act allows individuals to sue on behalf of the government if they have personal or confidential information that relates to a false or fraudulent claim submitted to the government, its agencies, or its contractors.
 Under the False Claims Act, an ordinary citizen can file a lawsuit on behalf of the government as a “private attorney general” in order to recover money owed to the government.
 These cases are called “qui tam” actions.
 The person bringing the lawsuit is called a “relator.”
 In a successful False Claims Act case brought by a private citizen, the relator is generally entitled to 15-30% of what the government collects as damages.

 The False Claims Act is a powerful tool for weeding out government fraud and protecting taxpayer money.
 Since 1986, the federal government has recovered more than $30 billion in settlements and judgments through lawsuits brought under the False Claims Act, $14.2 billion since 2009.
 In 2012 alone, the Justice Department recovered more than $5 billion.
-Part of the reason the False Claims Act is so effective is because it allows for recovery of treble damages, as well as costs, attorneys’ fees and various monetary penalties.
+Part of the reason the False Claims Act is so effective is that it allows for recovery of treble damages, as well as costs, attorneys’ fees and various monetary penalties.

 What exactly is a False Claim?

-False claims can relate to Medicare, Medicaid, and other healthcare fraud, military and other government contracts, failure to pay government fees, royalties or other money due to the government (referred to as “reverse false claims”), federal grants, billing for needless medical services (e.g. “upcoding”), and improper promotion of off-label use of pharmaceutical drugs.
+False claims can relate to Medicare, Medicaid, and other healthcare fraud, military, and other government contracts, failure to pay government fees, royalties or other money due to the government (referred to as “reverse false claims”), federal grants, billing for needless medical services (e.g. “upcoding”), and improper promotion of off-label use of pharmaceutical drugs.

 The term “claim” is defined very broadly under the False Claims Act.
-Under the Act, a claim means any request or demand for money or property that: (i) is presented to an officer, employee, or agent of the United States; or (ii) is made to a contractor, grantee, or other recipient, if the money or property is to be spent or used on the Government’s behalf or to advance a Government program or interest, and if the United States Government:
+Under the Act, a claim means any request or demand for money or property that: (i) is presented to an officer, employee, or agent of the United States; or (ii) is made to a contractor, grantee, or another recipient, if the money or property is to be spent or used on the Government’s behalf or to advance a Government program or interest, and if the United States Government:

 - provides or has provided any portion of the money or property requested or demanded; or